 Chellam served as chief financial officer at Xilinx from 1998 to 2005, the SEC said.
 In 2007, he was made co-managing partner of the Galleon Special Opportunities Fund, a venture capital fund that focused on technology companies.

 After he joined Galleon, Chellam continued to obtain material nonpublic information about San Jose, California-based Xilinx, the SEC said in the complaint.
 He passed what he learned to his Galleon colleagues until he left the firm in April 2009, according to the SEC.

 Chellam now works as an independent consultant to closely held technology companies, the SEC said.

-At Rajaratnam’s criminal trial, jurors heard a government wiretap of a May 2, 2008, phone conversation during which Rajaratnam gave Chellam and another Galleon executive, Krish Panu, what he called “confidential” news about a transaction involving chipmaker Spansion Inc. (CODE)
+At Rajaratnam’s criminal trial, jurors heard a government wiretap of a May 2, 2008, phone conversation during which Rajaratnam gave Chellam and another Galleon executive, Krish Panu, what he called “confidential” news about a transaction involving chipmaker Spansion Inc. (CODE:US)

 On the recording, Rajaratnam can be heard saying they should hide their knowledge of the deal by asking a Galleon analyst to do research.

 “We just have an e-mail trail,” he said, according to the intercepted recording.
 The jury also saw tax returns showing that Chellam invested in Galleon before joining the firm.

 The case is SEC v.
 Chellam, 12-cv-7983, U.S. District court, Southern District of New York (Manhattan).